victordibia/handtrack.js/README.md

 ## How does this work?

 - Trained using egohands dataset.
-You will notice the  model works better in egohands view.
+You will notice the  model works better when the hands in an image is viewed from a top (egocentic) view.
-- It only predicts the hand but does not predict if open or closed.
+- Trained model is converted to the Tensorflowjs format
+- Model is wrapped into an npm package, and can be accessed using [jsdelivr](https://www.jsdelivr.com/package/npm/handtrackjs), a free open source cdn that lets you include any npm package in your web application.
+You may notice the model is loaded slowly the first time the page is opened but gets faster on subsequent loads (caching).

 ## Usage